Ultrashort electron wavepackets via frequency-comb synthesis: Arbitrary voltage pulse generation

 The automatic adjustment of the amplitudes and phases is accomplished by a feedback-loop.
 As shown in \figref{fig:block_diagram}, the output of our frequency-comb synthesizer is monitored by a digital sampling oscilloscope.
-The continuously captured data is Fourier transformed and the thus-obtained discrepancies to the target are compensated via VCA and VCP modifications until the desired voltage pulse is obtained.
+The continuously captured data is Fourier transformed, and the amplitudes and phases of each harmonic are extracted and compared with the values of the desired pulse.
+The Python control program then adjusts the voltage applied to the VCAs and VCPSs by means of a dichotomy algorithm.
+After typically 20 iterations an almost perfect waveform is obtained.
 For a Lorentzian-shape voltage pulse, the optimisation algorithm usually converges within a couple of minutes.
 It is worthwhile to note that adjusting the attenuators and phase-shifters is only needed once and that, as it is shown below, the generated pulses are stable over days.

 In order to generate Leviton pulses in a quantum nanoeletronic device, it is necessary to form Lorentzian charge excitation that carry exactly one or multiple electrons.
 Accordingly, the voltage pulse generation must allow for amplitude control that is extremely precise. \figref{fig:Lorentzian_width} shows real-time oscilloscope data (black curves) from various synthesised Lorentzian pulses.
-The traces of \figref{fig:Lorentzian_width}~(a) and~(b) show the output for target pulses with duration of \SI{80}{\ps} and \SI{60}{\ps}.
-Remarkably, they are nearly identical to the theoretical target (blue lines) and have minimum distortion, which allows generating Levitons with more than \SI{99.93}{\percent} purity (see supplementary material).
+The traces of \figref{fig:Lorentzian_width}~(a) and~(b) show the output for target pulses with duration of \SI{80}{\ps} and \SI{50}{\ps}.
+Remarkably, they are nearly identical to the theoretical target (blue lines) and have minimum distortion, ensuring generating Levitons with an extremely low number of hole excitations.
+The quality of the pulse at zero temperature can be estimated by computing the excess hole excitation, defined as $\frac{Nh}{Ne}$, where $N_h$ and $N_e$ are the numbers of excited holes and electrons respectively (see appendix B).
+For the \SI{80}{ps} pulse, a relative hole excitation as low as \SI{0.07}{\%} is expected.
 It is worthwhile to note that voltage pulses with similar duration, as the one illustrated here (\figref{fig:Lorentzian_width}~(a) and~(b)), have been used in the past to generate ultrafast Levitons, using state-of-the-art AWGs \cite{Roussely2018, Bisognin2019}.
 Those voltage pulses resembled more a gaussian-like pulse rather than the Lorentzian shape required for the generation of Leviton pulses as demonstrated in Ref.~\cite{Roussely2018}.

 Analog Fourier synthesis -- as demonstrated in this work -- enables on the other hand the generation of nearly ideal ultrashort Lorentzian pulses that go beyond what state-of-the-art AWGs can achieve.
 To characterise the limit of our device, we have programmed the synthesiser to output a Dirac delta-like pulse (Lorentzian pulse with a width of \SI{0.1}{\ps}).
 This allows to measure the impulse response of the system, which can be used to predict the output waveform for any requested input.
 The output can then be simply computed as a convolution product between the requested input and the impulse response.
 In our case, the impulse response, shown in \figref{fig:Lorentzian_width}~(c), is a cardinal sinus with a Full Width at Half Maximum (FWHM) of \SI{22}{\ps}.